melsman/draw2d/README.md

     $ make

-The examples generate .tex-files to be processed by pdflatex and .xml-files to be loaded in a browser (e.g., Firefox).
+The examples generate .tex-files, which are processed by `pdflatex`, and .xml-files, which can be injected into HTML and loaded by a Web browser.

 See `Makefile` and `test/Makefile` for details of the building process.